 Serviced Offices

-Serviced offices are private, fully furnished spaces with all-inclusive monthly fees covering rent, utilities, cleaning, high-speed internet, and often reception services.
+Serviced offices are private, fully furnished spaces with all-inclusive monthly fees covering rent, utilities, cleaning services, high-speed internet, and often reception services.
 You sign a short-term agreement, move in within days, and focus on work rather than logistics.

 Imagine a 12-person ML team expanding to London for a new research initiative.
 Instead of spending six months negotiating a lease and fitting out a traditional office, they contract a serviced office and become productive within 24 hours.